target-san/Gateway/README.md

 This mod, as for now, introduces new kind of portal called gateway.
 It essentially still uses Nether as a travelling dimension - if you need a direct portal, just use something else.
 I, in my turn, was thinking about making some things easier for some other kind of errort.
 The tradeoff is shortening distance in exchange for making travel (or essentially preparing road) more dangerous.
+The other important property is velocity being kept and exit location being completely predictable.
+The entity's XZ velocity vector is taken, then the entity is translated thru pillar along that XZ vector just until it stops touching it.
+So if some cart enters from north, it will leave right to south.
+This way you can create 4 rail tracks coming thorugh gateway.

 So let's get to the business.